A Guide to the Edison Electric Institute Tests (EEI): Examples & Tips

 You may also wish to brush up on your general math skills, verbal comprehension, and problem-solving abilities.

-The best way to prepare is by using online resources available on websites such as JobTestPrep and Psychometric Success.
+The best way to prepare is by using online resources available on websites such as JobTestPrep.

 If you are interested in applying for a job role within the energy sector, you are likely to be asked to sit an EEI test.

 As there are nine different test batteries under the EEI test umbrella, it is important to find out which of the tests you will be asked to sit on.
-Once you know this, you can take advantage of the many online resources to help you prepare for the test.
+Once you know this, you can take advantage of the many online resources to help you with your EEI test prep.

 Having a clear understanding of what is expected from the job role you are applying for is important.
 This will help you to identify the skills and abilities you will need to be successful in the role.